SBG-Systems/PX4-Devguide/en/advanced/sbg.md

 ![Diagram](../../assets/diagrams/sbg_diagram.png)

 ## What change in PX4 firmware ?
 A pull request has been sent to the official PX4 Firmware repository to add the SBG systems GPS device driver to the GPS driver of PX4 firmware.
-For now&nbsp; the&nbsp;fork that contains this project is available at&nbsp;[SBG-Systems/PX4_Firmware.git](https://github.com/SBG-Systems/Firmware.git).
+For now  the fork that contains this project is available at [SBG-Systems/PX4_Firmware.git](https://github.com/SBG-Systems/Firmware.git).

-- The SBG systems GPS device driver is based on the SBG communication protocol, which is sbgECom so the&nbsp;sbgECom library has been added to the PX4 Firmware as a library. ([commit/7093cd6193caf4a9e77837fd01f432069bd45e91](https://github.com/SBG-Systems/PX4_Firmware/commit/7093cd6193caf4a9e77837fd01f432069bd45e91)
+- The SBG systems GPS device driver is based on the SBG communication protocol, which is sbgECom so the sbgECom library has been added to the PX4 Firmware as a library. ([commit/7093cd6193caf4a9e77837fd01f432069bd45e91](https://github.com/SBG-Systems/PX4_Firmware/commit/7093cd6193caf4a9e77837fd01f432069bd45e91)
-- SBG devices send lots of data that could not been handle initially by the GPS driver so&nbsp;the GPS driver has been modify to handle a serial connexion with a baud rate of 460800 or 921600 bauds.&nbsp;([commit/11f3a2d561610cc69ca6a50e3d484b78b3420c87](https://github.com/SBG-Systems/PX4_Firmware/commit/11f3a2d561610cc69ca6a50e3d484b78b3420c87))
+- SBG devices send lots of data that could not been handle initially by the GPS driver sothe GPS driver has been modify to handle a serial connexion with a baud rate of 460800 or 921600 bauds. ([commit/11f3a2d561610cc69ca6a50e3d484b78b3420c87](https://github.com/SBG-Systems/PX4_Firmware/commit/11f3a2d561610cc69ca6a50e3d484b78b3420c87))
-- To avoid data loss, fmu-v5 board configuration has been changed to use DMA.&nbsp;The user should configure his board in order to avoid this problem on the port used to communicate with the SBG systems device. ([commit/09389ee98ae9416cfccd88c6edd22edccb3724aa](https://github.com/SBG-Systems/PX4_Firmware/commit/09389ee98ae9416cfccd88c6edd22edccb3724aa))
+- To avoid data loss, fmu-v5 board configuration has been changed to use DMA.
+The user should configure his board in order to avoid this problem on the port used to communicate with the SBG systems device. ([commit/09389ee98ae9416cfccd88c6edd22edccb3724aa](https://github.com/SBG-Systems/PX4_Firmware/commit/09389ee98ae9416cfccd88c6edd22edccb3724aa))
 - The uorb topic Gps_dump has been added to the logged topics list.
-It is possible to extract incoming data from the SBG systems device with&nbsp;[pyulog](https://pypi.org/project/pyulog/)&nbsp;and post-process these data with Qinertia. ([commit/29322e8240e0196e29588a1c9f1b3d7aafecee72](https://github.com/SBG-Systems/PX4_Firmware/commit/29322e8240e0196e29588a1c9f1b3d7aafecee72))
+It is possible to extract incoming data from the SBG systems device with [pyulog](https://pypi.org/project/pyulog/) and post-process these data with Qinertia. ([commit/29322e8240e0196e29588a1c9f1b3d7aafecee72](https://github.com/SBG-Systems/PX4_Firmware/commit/29322e8240e0196e29588a1c9f1b3d7aafecee72))

 ### Note:
 Some parameters of the sensor_gps topic published by the GPS driver are not provided by the SBG systems device and have been set to 0: